Gozzim/mod-globalchat/README.md

 ## License

-This code and content is released under the [GNU AGPL license](https://github.com/Gozzim/mod-globalchat/blob/master/LICENSE).
+This code and content is released under the [GNU AGPL-3.0 license](https://github.com/Gozzim/mod-globalchat/blob/master/LICENSE).